CookieSource/wikijs/howto/configure-jackett-in-qbittorrent.md

 ---
-title: How to configure jackett in qbittorrent
+title: How to configure jackett in qBittorrent
-description: jackett-in-qbittorrent
+description:
 published: true
-date: 2021-09-24T00:14:22.940Z
+date: 2022-03-21T12:29:22.692Z
 tags: jackett qbittorrent
 editor: markdown
 dateCreated: 2021-09-24T00:14:19.854Z
 ---

-# How to configure jackett in qbittorrent

-jackett (jackett-bin in RebornOS) will allow qbittorrent to use more file search options.
+jackett (`jackett-bin` in RebornOS) will allow qbittorrent to use more file search options.
 Let's see how to configure it.

 Open qbittorrent: